weynaa/cudagraphcdplaunchfailure/README.md

 ```

-Not reusing the graphInstance solves the problem, as well as making the kernel size smaller, but those are no options for me.
+Not reusing the graphInstance solves the problem, as well as making the kernel size smaller and removing the cudaDeviceSynchronize call from the parent-kernel, which are all no options for me.